mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/Demo_Instructions.md

 ## Web UI and Mobile app

    1. Open the web console [http://localhost:3000]( http://localhost:3000).
-You should see the following WebUI of the connected vehicle
+You should see the below WebUI of the connected vehicle:

 ![image](https://github.com/mongodb-industry-solutions/Digital-Twins-With-AWS/blob/main/media/vehicle.png)